castacks/AirStack/docs/getting_started.md

 docker compose pull
 ```

-When you execute docker compose pull in the next step the image will be pulled from the server automatically.
-This might take a while since the image is large.
+The images will be pulled from the server automatically.
+This might take a while since the images are large.

 </details>

 <details><summary>Option 2: Build Docker Images From Scratch</summary>

-1.

-    Download the Ascent Spirit SITL software packages from <a href="https://drive.google.com/file/d/1UxgezaTrHe4WJ28zsVeRhv1VYfOU5VK8/view?usp=drive_link">this link</a>.
+1. Download the Ascent Spirit SITL software packages from <a href="https://drive.google.com/file/d/1UxgezaTrHe4WJ28zsVeRhv1VYfOU5VK8/view?usp=drive_link">this link</a>.

     Then unzip the file AscentAeroSystemsSITLPackage.zip in this folder: